 Half of ladybugs are dudes Biologists agree But just so things aren't misconstrued: What would their pronouns be?

 The new teacher entered the classroom and took her seat, greeting no one.
 Perpetua Tightwaters was having a bad day but her deportment made it impossible for the students to tell because she held only one expression in her armoury: disapproval.
 A fierce-looking woman with grey-blue eyes which devoured their prey whole, she could scan … Continue reading Don’t Stand So Close To Me

 After work I thought I'd venture into Manchester to check out the city's annual Mardi Gras shenanigans.
-Caught up in the spirit of goodwill, I ditched the 4x4 and opted instead for public transport to help save the Himalayan Poop Bat which, I've been told by my 16 year old niece, is hunted to make … Continue reading Party Bigwig
+Caught up in the spirit of goodwill, I ditched the 4x4 and opted instead for public transport to help save the Himalayan Poop Bat which, I've been reliably informed by my 16 year old niece, is hunted to … Continue reading Party Bigwig

 "I'm writing my will," I announced.
 "Oh my God!"
 Alison covered her mouth.
 "Are you dying?
 Can I get you something?
 A glass of water?"
 "No, I'm not dying, but if I were I hope to God there'd be more on offer than tap water."
 "Save it for your nurse," Alison fired back.
 "You scared … Continue reading Dead Giveaway